alexksr/qm1/README.md

 - Handles eigensystems, observables, time evolution
 - predefined and customizable operators
 - easy plotting
-## exmaples
+## examples
-`mwe.ipynb` implements a minimal working example for a stationary quantum system, `mwe_td.ipynb` for the time-dependend case respectivley.
+`mwe.ipynb` implements a minimal working example for a stationary quantum system, `mwe_td.ipynb` for the time-dependend case respectivley. `tutorial_stat.ipynb` shows in detail steps for customization.

 API as easy as
 ```python
 from qm1.grid import *